-For further information and to purchase a copy from the label, please visit:
+For further information from the label, please visit (UPDATE: SOLD OUT):

 Zebra Mu “Warm Up / Trash” 3″CDr is out now on Quagga Curious Sounds!
 Comprising of two live semi-improvised recordings captured in February of stripped back experimental noise, sourced primarily from mic’d up broken gramophone records and my voice.

 A rubber stamped 3”CDr is packaged in a slim line DVD case.
 Each copy features cyan and black artwork printed onto peach coloured paper, an additional insert is printed in red onto yellow paper.

 Flux Cass Collab’ is a collaboration with Kommissar Hjuler and Mama Baer (Kommissar Hjuler Und Frau) released as a CDr on their label Der Schöne Hjuler-Memorial-Fond.

 The husband and wife duo sent me a track; I reworked this live in my studio through a modified/broken cassette player, circuit bent echo pedal and delay pedal.
 The result is a warbled, spluttering and occasionally noisy composition!